-- 1st-6h Grade students are picked up in the South Circle Drive on Sherwin Ave (main entrance) beginning at 3:10pm. - Parents should stay in their vehicles at all times throughout pickup.
-If parents need to exit the vehicle for any reason, they should park across from the bus location and walk across the street to the designated walk up location, which is by the light pole on the sidewalk.
-PreK/Kindergarten parents may pull into the middle area of the circle drive if your child needs help buckling. - Any student not picked up by 3:20pm will be sent to After-School Care and must be picked up no later than 5:30pm.
+- 1st-6h Grade students are picked up in the South Circle Drive on Sherwin Ave (main entrance) beginning at 3:10pm. - Parents should stay in their vehicles at all times throughout pickup. - If parents need to exit the vehicle for any reason, they should park across from the bus location and walk across the street to the designated walk up location, which is at the corner of McCord and Sherwin. - Any student not picked up by 3:20pm will be sent to After-School Care and must be picked up no later than 5:30pm.
 There is a \$3 fee for attending the after school care program. - Students will not be permitted back to their classrooms unless given permission by their teacher - If your child's after school plans change, please notify the office no later than 2:00pm so there is adequate time to inform your child. - Your child will not be allowed to be picked up by anyone who is not on their pick up list unless a parent or guardian notifies the office in advance.
 Custody paperwork should be filed with the office when necessary.
 Students will be permitted to go with the parent on his/her birth certificate unless court documentation is given to the school.